CKSCHW/Schwarzmann-Hub/src/deployment-notes.md

 #### ❗ **TROUBLESHOOTING THIS STEP** ❗

-If you restart the app and still see the `CRITICAL CONFIGURATION ERROR`, it is 100% certain that one of these things is wrong:
+If you start the app and still see the `CRITICAL CONFIGURATION ERROR`, it is 100% certain that one of these things is wrong:

 *   **Incomplete Copy:** You did not copy the *entire* JSON object.
 It must start with `{` and end with `}`.
 *   **Extra Characters:** You accidentally added extra characters or line breaks when pasting.
 The `FIREBASE_SERVICE_ACCOUNT_KEY=` part must be followed immediately by a single quote `'`, then the JSON, then another single quote `'`.
 There should be no characters or spaces before or after this single line.